NITCbase/nitcbase.github.io/docs/XfS Interface/introduction.md

 3. [XFS / External File System Commands](../NITCbase_Commands#external-file-system-xfs-commands)
 4. [Script Commands](../NITCbase_Commands#script-commands)

-Please refer the [NITCbase Commands section](../NITCbase_Commands) to get specifications for each of these commmands.
+**XFS interface has been imlemented completely and provided to you**.
+It is available in the `XFS_Interface` directory.
+Feel free follow the [installation guidelines provided here](./Installation%20Guidelines.md) and familiarize yourself with the commands.
+Refer the [NITCbase Commands section](../NITCbase_Commands) to get specifications for each of these commmands.